Prepare for a career that serves industry and society by promoting awareness and understanding of food, agriculture, and science.

-Innovation drives constant change in today's world.
-Never has it been more important to have accurate, understandable information about the food we are eating, the natural resources we are using, and the agricultural technology that is transforming our lives.
+Innovation drives constant change.
+Never has it been more important for people to have accurate, understandable information about the food we are eating, the natural resources we are using, and the agricultural science and technology that is transforming our lives.

-If you would like to play a role, Agricultural Communication could be just the career choice for you.
-Contact us to find out more.
+If you would like to play an influential role in that change, Agricultural Communication could be just the career choice for you.

 Agricultural Communication degree requirements from the Purdue Agriculture Office of Academic Programs

 Agricultural Communication students in our Digital Storytelling course prepared these videos about our program.